kalviumcommunity/S73-0126-PRISM-NextjsAnd-AWS-Azure-student-engagement-dashboard/README.md

 ### CI/CD with GitHub Actions
 A CI pipeline was configured using GitHub Actions.
-On every push to the 2.5 branch, the pipeline installs dependencies and builds the application automatically.
+On every push to the cloud-deployment branch, the pipeline installs dependencies and builds the application automatically.
 This helps catch errors early and ensures reliable deployments.